Jökulsárlón

 Discovery of the country, it’s fauna and food

 The country was known for its incredible nature and its cooler climate.
-That was definitely a blessing to me.
-The chance of a heat wave was not that big (or so I thought) !
+Those two things were definitely a blessing to me.
+The chance of a heat wave was not that high (or so I thought) !
 Volcanic eruptions or earthquakes were statistically speaking more likely and rain and wind were 100% guaranteed.
 We could only hope that we would not be hindered too much in our discovery of the island as there were many outdoor activities on our agenda…

 Fauna